FeatureCloud/fc-template/README.md

 ## CustomLogic
 `CustomLogic` is an extension class of `AppLogic`, which defines all the states, determines the first state, and, more importantly, implements the flow between states.
-Besides controlling the flow, generally, we categorize states' tasks as operational and/or communicational.
+Besides, controlling the flow, generally, we categorize states' tasks as operational and/or communicational.
 For communicational states responsible for sharing or receiving data, the method will be fully implemented and assigned to the state in `CustomLogic` class.
 For others, only the flow related part will be implemented here, and the operation happens in `CustomApp` class.
 All the data-related